piragna1/Alias-Game-API/README.md

 This repository represents the foundation of the game logic, which will later integrate with a frontend interface to deliver a complete interactive experience.

+## Setup

+To run the project locally, follow these steps:

+1. Open two terminal windows.
+2. In the first terminal, navigate to the `backend` folder: cd backend npm install npm run dev

+3. In the second terminal, navigate to the `frontend` folder: cd frontend npm install npm run dev

+Both servers will start in development mode.
+Make sure the backend is running before interacting with the frontend.